-PIA supports making permanent the tax deductions currently available to some independent insurance agencies that are organized as passthrough entities.
+PIA supports making permanent tax deductions currently available to some independent insurance agencies organized as passthrough entities.

-The 2017 tax reform package (P.L.
-115-141), which created a deduction of up to 20 percent for small business owners organized as S corporations, including many independent insurance agencies.
-Following its passage, PIA played a key role in confirming that qualifying insurance agencies were eligible for tax deductions for passthrough entities.
-The provision offered much-needed tax relief for qualifying owners of insurance agencies organized as passthrough corporations by enabling them to claim up to a 20 percent tax deduction.
+The 2017 tax reform law (P.L.
+115-141) established a deduction of up to 20 percent for small business owners organized as S corporations, including many independent insurance agencies.
+Following its passage, PIA played a key role in confirming that qualifying insurance agencies were eligible for the available deductions for passthrough entities.
+The provision offered much-needed tax relief for qualifying owners of independent insurance agencies organized as passthrough corporations by enabling them to claim up to a 20 percent tax deduction.

-Unlike the C-corporation tax cuts also included in the package, the passthrough deduction contained in the 2017 tax law is temporary.
+Unlike the C-corporation tax cuts also included in the 2017 package, which are permanent, the passthrough deduction is temporary.
 PIA members with qualified passthroughs will lose the deduction once it sunsets on December 31, 2025, unless Congress acts to make it permanent.
-PIA will ask Congress to provide certainty and consistency to eligible independent agencies by making permanent this important tax relief provision.
+PIA is continuing to ask Congress to provide some measure of economic stability to eligible independent agencies by making permanent this important tax relief provision.

 Make Tax Relief for Passthroughs Permanent

-The tax deduction for passthrough entities has eased some of the pressure of running a small business, particularly over the last two years, and has allowed eligible insurance agency owners to invest in their agencies, improve their businesses, and provide for their families.
+The tax deduction for passthrough entities has eased some of the pressure associated with running a small business, particularly over the last three years, and it has allowed eligible insurance agency owners to invest in their agencies, improve their businesses, and provide for their families.

-For these reasons, PIA has begun to lay the groundwork to make the tax deduction permanent.
+For these reasons, PIA has been working to make the tax deduction permanent.
 We strongly support the Main Street Tax Certainty Act [not yet introduced in the 118th Congress; sponsored in the 117th Congress by Representatives Jason Smith (R-MO) and Henry Cuellar (D-TX), and Senator Steve Daines (R-MT)], which would make the 20 percent passthrough deduction permanent.

 For the most up-to-date information on tax and the rest of our issues, be sure to visit and follow the PIA Advocacy blog, located at www.piaadvocacy.com.